davidgq10/website-with-advanced-css-effects/README.md

 # website-with-advanced-css-effects
-These are the websites created after completing the advanced CSS effects
+These is a website created after completing the advanced CSS effects.